Lender's Mortgage Overlays in a Nutshell

-In order to understand why lenders add these additional rules to mortgage loans it is necessary to have a basic idea of how mortgages work on the big scale.
+In order to understand why lenders add these additional rules to mortgage loans, it is necessary to have a basic idea of how mortgages work on a big scale.

 The lender will then sell the mortgage to a bigger lender.
 The bigger lender will take a group of similar loans, such as several Fannie Mae loans, and sell them as investments.
 This is why you may get a loan with City Bank but then 3 months later receive a letter that states “please make all future payments to American Mortgage Investment Inc.”